anagy/OpenShift-quick-start-RSS/README.md

 RSS feed for OpenShift quick-start applications
 ================================================

-This simple application helps you to quickly setup an application which will generate an RSS feed about Red Hat OpenShift quick-start application pushed to GitHub.
+This repository helps you to quickly setup an OpenShift application which will generate an RSS feed about Red Hat OpenShift quick-start application pushed to GitHub.

 Hosting the application on OpenShift
 -------------------------------------